In this post, I’ll show you how to build this easy modern chair with dowel rails on the sides!

 Every spring I think “I really need to refinish these chairs” and every year I keep putting it off haha.

 So, due my to neglect, they’ve started looking a little rough and I thought it might be time to spruce things up with a new chair for the porch.
 After all, Lucy deserves it 😉

-I’m sharing FREE free plans for this DIY outdoor chair build with diagrams, dimensions and details below, and I have a video tutorial here as well:
+I’m sharing FREE free plans for this simple outdoor chair build with diagrams, dimensions and details below, and I have a video tutorial here as well:

 This post contains affiliate links.
 See website policies.